tomcam/ec2-linux2-ami/docs/README.md

 ## Creating an Amazon Linux 2 instance and configuring it to run Golang programs

+Shows how create a simple Amazon Linux 2 running Golang, using the default Go web server, in a simple web app.

+* Launch a new t2.micro instance
+* Create root user credentials
+* Create a new user with sudo privileges
+* Install Go
+* Configure the built-in firewall (security group) to serve web pages and accept ssh connections
+* Compile and install a tiny web app in Go
+* Make the web app visible to the world

 This is mostly for me because I'm bad at following multiple web pages linking all over the place.
 It's MacOS-oriented, assuming a bash shell.